 ---

-Article in English is [View link
+The article in English is [To view link

 Sexual orientation is not innate

 GDP.
-Chapter 11
+Chapter 11.
+Emotions